Arm QEMU Debian 12 VM on Linux

 host.

-on the host machine to copy boot files out of
+Use scp on the host machine to copy boot files from

 the guest.